The Boonsboro Trolley Station Museum

 220 N. Main Street, Boonsboro, MD 21713

 Trolleys first came to Boonsboro in August of 1902.
 They provided passenger, freight, mail and parcel service to the community until October 1938.
-The station has stood on this site for over 110 years and was restored and opened as a museum in 2009.
+The station has stood on this site for over a century and was dedicated as a museum in 2009.
+Since 2022, the H&FRHS has been working in partnership with the National Road Heritage Foundation to operate the museum.

 National Road Museum